AvePoint/cloud-api/docs/docs/Use-AvePoint-Graph-API.md

 For a step-by-step guide on creating an app registration for API authentication, refer to the [Register an App for Modern API](register-app.md) section in the AvePoint Online Services User Guide.

 > [!NOTE]
-> For partner operations, go to Elements for Partner for app registration.
-See [App Registration in Elements for Partners guide](https://cdn.avepoint.com/assets/apelements-webhelp/avepoint-elements-for-partners/index.htm#!Documents/appregistration.htm).
+> For partner operations, go to Elements for app registration.
+See [App Registration in the Elements User Guide](https://cdn.avepoint.com/assets/apelements-webhelp/avepoint-elements-for-partners/index.htm#!Documents/appregistration.htm).

 ## Call an API Method